guillaumerosinosky/guillaumerosinosky.github.io/_pages/cv.md

   * Université de Lorraine (France)
   * Achievements
     * Optimization models for BPM tools elasticity in the cloud : our heuristic goal is to optimize the cost of the infrastructure of multi tenant BPMS, considering BPM task throughput as a QoS metric for customers and resources, and live migrations quantity limitation.
-      * reactive bicriteria time slot heuristic approach [6];
+      * reactive bicriteria time slot heuristic approach;
-      * proactive multiple time slots heuristic and model [7];
+      * proactive multiple time slots heuristic and model;
-      * enhancement of previous algorithm using genetic algorithms and alternative model [4];
+      * enhancement of previous algorithm using genetic algorithms and alternative model;
     * Generic benchmarking approaches and frameworks, and metrics justification preparation and implementation of benchmarking approaches
-      * cloud resource capacity automated and reproductible framework based on Docker [5]
+      * cloud resource capacity automated and reproductible framework based on Docker
-      * live migrations effects benchmarking approach and framework [10]
+      * live migrations effects benchmarking approach and framework
-    * Security in BPM tools evaluation model [1]
+    * Security in BPM tools evaluation model
     * Collaboration with the Software Institute team of the University of Lugano on the subject of BPM engine benchmarking.
-One publication has been done during this collaboration [10], and more are currently under development.
+One publication has been done during this collaboration, and more are currently under development.

 * 2011-2014: Lead developer (3 years)
   * Company: Cintel (France)